Double Slit

 Introduction

-The double-slit experiment, first performed by Thomas Young in 1801, has captivated the minds of physicists for centuries.
 In this section, we will provide an overview of the experiment, its historical context, and its significance in the realm of physics.
 By delving into the intricacies of the experiment, we aim to shed light on the profound insights it has yielded regarding the dual nature of electromagnetic energy.

 Experiment Details